The Rise of the GIG Economy

 Posted January 29, 2019, by Emily Garbutt

-Temporary work isn’t something new.
+Temporary work isn’t anything new.
 However, in the last few years, the GIG economy has become something of a buzzword as the rise of the internet has facilitated a whole new level of temporary work.
 Technological developments in communication methods, the way we send payments, and the development of the cloud has enabled people to live in one place and work in another.
 Remote work and the way internet platforms have been able to set up new ways of working (such as in food delivery or taxi cab hailing) has erupted and disrupted the working “norms”.
 As of today, in Australia alone, 2.5 million people have casual employment arrangements.
-This represents more than a quarter of our workforce and clocks up an increase of 13 per cent from the 1990's.
+This represents more than a quarter of our workforce and clocks up an increase of 13 per cent from the 1990s.
 These figures are significant.
 Want to learn more?
 Well, then, keep reading.

 What does GIG stand for?

 Originally musicians were the only ones always on the look-out for their next gig.
 But in recent times the term has begun to apply to a style of casual temporary work.
 A number of abbreviations can apply to GIG.
 But in relation to the gig economy, the word connects to “gig” in the sense of a performance and means a type of work which is temporary and on a casual basis.